Guide

 Your portfolio is the difference between "I know React" and "I built and deployed a production app that handles 500 users."
 Interviewers at every level look for evidence that you can ship — not just write code, but take something from idea to working product.

-This guide covers what to build, how to present it, and how to talk about your projects in interviews.
+This guide covers what to build, how to present it, how to clean up your GitHub, and how to talk about your projects in interviews.

 1. Why projects matter more than tutorials